Ch3shireDev/Floating-Balloons/README.md

 ## Unit tests

-Here I should write tests for Test Driven Development.
+I use Mocha to create behavior driven tests.
+We have tests for...

+- [x] creating a new bubble
+- [ ] adding text into a bubble
-- [ ] Test for creating a new bubble
+- [ ] moving a bubble